Scheduling & planning your production

 To plan, you simply take hold of a scene with your mouse (or finger on a tablet) and place it on the day you want it.
 You reorder scene and event banners in the same way within a column as well as move scenes and event banners between production days and teams.

-STEP 8: Remove a scene
+STEP 11: Move a scene

-Remove a scene
+STEP 12: Remove a scheduled scene

-STEP 9: Split a scene
+STEP 13: Split and/or revise a scene

 You can split a scene as many times you need.
-For some productions, you just might want to split it to place a banner with lunch in the middle (more on banners below), in other cases a scene might need to be shot over several working days, or you might want to split the same scene on several teams.
+For some productions, you just might want to split it to place a banner with lunch in the middle (more on banners above), in other cases a scene might need to be shot over several working days, or you might want to split the same scene on several teams.
 We increasingly see scenes that are created both by live action shooting and special effects teams.

 A little heads up on split times: these are added together, so if the estimated segment time for the scene is 30 seconds the combined estimated segment time for the split scenes should also be 30 seconds; i.e 15 seconds each or however you want to split it.